 A dual-degree program with the Gerald R. Ford School of Public Policy leading to both the master of arts in higher education and a master of public policy degrees.

-A two- to three-year intensive program to provide students with an in-depth examination of both the business administration and higher education arenas.
+A two and one half to three-year intensive program to provide students with an in-depth examination of both the business administration and higher education arenas.

 Students in this concentration develop the conceptual, technical, and practical skills necessary to conduct applied research in or pertaining to postsecondary institutions and system offices.

 This concentration encompasses research, scholarship, and practice involving the structure and dynamics of postsecondary educational organizations.
 Students in this concentration explore and research the administration, governance, management, leadership, organizational strategy, planning and budgeting, and institutional research and assessment of postsecondary educational organizations.